-The Hiawatha Music Co-op has been awarded a grant of $3,000 from the Arts Midwest and State of Michigan Council for Arts and Cultural Affairs (MCACA).
+The Hiawatha Music Co-op was also awarded a grant of $3,000 from the Arts Midwest and State of Michigan Council for Arts and Cultural Affairs (MCACA).
 The grant was awarded through the MCACA peer review process and was one of hundreds applications to compete for MCACA fiscal year 2020 COVID-19 Relief funding.

 This funding will assist Hiawatha in moving forward in presenting Yooper Uke Week 2020.
 Although it will be presented with all local, state and national social distancing guidelines, we look forward to hosting Michigan’s Ukulele Ambassador, Ben Hassenger once again.
 We look forward to a concert, some workshops and learning more about the ukulele.